A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Space-Time Discretization

 We may think of $\delta=(\Dt,h)$, where $\Dt$ is the temporal and $h$ the spatial mesh width.
-We recall, that there are several ways to select such discrete spaces so that the arising discrete problem is well-posed and stable in the sense of \eqref{eq:LBB}.
+We recall, that there are several ways to select such discrete spaces so that the arising discrete problem is well-posed {and stable in the sense of \eqref{eq:LBB}}.
 An overview of conditionally and unconditionally stable variants can be found in \cite{r.andreev2012,r.andreev2013A,r.andreev2016A}.
-In \cite{o.steinbach2015} a finite element approach is described, \cite{k.urbana.t.patera2012,k.urbana.t.patera2014} show that linear ansatz and constant test functions w.r.t.\ time lead to the \emph{Crank-Nicolson} time integration scheme for the special case of homogeneous Dirichlet boundary conditions if the right-hand side is approximated with the trapezoidal rule.
-A similar approach, but for the case of Robin boundary condition, is briefly presented in the sequel, where we basically follow \cite{r.andreev2012}.
-It is convenient (and also efficient from the numerical point of view) to choose the approximation spaces to be of tensor product form,
+In \cite{o.steinbach2015} a finite element approach is described.
+Moreover, the authors of \cite{k.urbana.t.patera2012,k.urbana.t.patera2014} show that linear ansatz and constant test functions w.r.t.\ time lead to the \emph{Crank--Nicolson} time integration scheme for the special case of homogeneous Dirichlet boundary conditions if the right-hand side is approximated with the trapezoidal rule.
+A similar approach, but for the case of Robin boundary conditions, is briefly presented in the sequel, where we basically follow \cite{r.andreev2012}.
+It is convenient (and, as we explained above, also efficient from the numerical point of view) to choose the approximation spaces to be of tensorproduct form,

-with the temporal subspaces $V_{\Dt} \subset H^1(I)$ und $Q_{\Dt} \subset L_2(I)$ as well as the spatial subspace $X_h \subset X=H^1(\Omega)$.
+with the temporal subspaces $V_{\Dt} \subset H^1(I)$ und $Q_{\Dt} \subset L_2(I)$ as well as the spatial subspace ${V}_h \subset {V}=H^1(\Omega)$.
 Our particular choice is as follows: The time interval $I=(0,T)$ is discretized according to

 where $K \in \mathbb{N}$ denotes the number of time steps, i.e., $\Dt \coloneqq T/K$ is the time step size.
-The temporal subspaces $V_{\Dt}$, $Q_{\Dt}$ and the spatial subspace $X_h$ read
+The temporal subspaces $V_{\Dt}$, $Q_{\Dt}$ and the spatial subspace ${V}_h$ read